Vietnam under Chinese rule: Language

+Phan notes that Annamese Middle Chinese did not immediately disappear in Vietnam after the end of Chinese rule and rulers such as Ngô Quyền, the Lý dynasty, and other clans originating from the Red River Plain likely all spoke it to a large degree.
+AMC was a dialect unique to the Red River Plain that developed over generations with features setting it apart from other variations of Chinese.
+Phan suggests that AMC continued to be spoken in the region for several hundred years after the end of Chinese rule due to the continued leadership of clans who spoke the dialect.
+It gradually eroded in influence due to a number of factors such as changing leadership originating from the periphery of the Sinitic speaking Red River heartland and the lack of continued migration from areas to the north that spoke Sinitic languages.
+Over multiple generations, AMC declined while Ancient Northern Vietic (ANV) rose in prominence until the elites only spoke the dialect of ANV that became the proto-Vietnamese language.
+It is unknown when exactly AMC died out and was replaced by ANV, but there are several references to vernacular speech by the late 14th century, and Nguyễn Quang Hồng suggests that chữ Nôm, the adaptation of Chinese characters to write vernacular Vietnamese, appeared as early as the 12th century.
+While these do not prove the complete disappearance of AMC, it is clear from references to vernacular language that the predominant spoken language had shifted to ANV by the 14th century.

-These written texts in Classical Chinese produced in Vietnam were at first indistinguishable from contemporaneous Classical Chinese works produced in China, Korea or Japan.
+Texts in Classical Chinese produced in Vietnam were at first indistinguishable from contemporaneous Classical Chinese works produced in China, Korea or Japan.
 These include the first poems in Classical Chinese by the monk Khuông Việt (匡越), the Nam Quốc Sơn Hà (南國山河), and many Confucian, Daoist, and Buddhist scriptures.
-Even after the invention of chữ Nôm, the adaptation of Chinese characters to write vernacular Vietnamese, educated men were still expected to have a good understanding of chữ Hán and to be able to compose poetry in it.
+Even after the invention of chữ Nôm, educated men were still expected to have a good understanding of chữ Hán and to be able to compose poetry in it.
 Nguyễn Trãi (1380–1442) composed poetry in both writing systems.
 This familiarity with poetry in Chinese enabled Vietnamese envoys to communicate with envoys from as far away as Korea.

 Chinese writing, or Chữ Hán, was officially instituted as the writing system of the court in 1010 and 1174.
 As the administrative language of the court and literati, it was also used in the Confucian court examination system in Vietnam.
 Mastery over the Chinese language continued to define the Vietnamese literati elite until the mid-19th century during French colonial rule when the traditional writing system was abolished in favor of transliterated chữ quốc ngữ.